josephhilby/HackPlusPlus/docs/00_root.md

 # Hack++ Reference

-This section provides a structural overview of the complete Hack++ hardware and software stack, from primitive logic gates, to components, to subsystems, to fully programmable computer system, and supporting software toolchain.
-Each layer is constructed strictly from the layer beneath it, forming a continuous abstraction ladder that incrementally builds a working machine.
+This section provides a quick structural overview of the Hack++ hardware and software systems.
+From logic gates, to circuits, to subsystems, to fully programmable computer system, and supporting software toolchain, these systems work synchronously in to constitute the Hack++ Computer.

+But, before getting into the specifics of the Hack++ computer and programs, there are a few important terms to clarify...

 ## What is a computer?

-**The core of a computer** can be best understood as five cooperating subsystems...
+**A computer** can be best understood as five cooperating subsystems...

 ::: tip Computer Subsystems
 1. **Input** — receives programs, data, and user interaction from the external environment